tapjs/tapjs/README.md

                               jsoncov jsonstream landing list markdown
                               min nyan progress silent spec tap xunit

+  -s<file> --save=<file>      If <file> exists, then it should be a line-
+                              delimited list of test files to run.
+If
+                              <file> is not present, then all command-line
+                              positional arguments are run.

+                              After the set of test files are run, any failed test files are written back to the save file.

+                              This way, repeated runs with -s<file> will re-run failures until all the failures are passing, and then once again run all tests.

+                              It's a good idea to .gitignore the file used for this purpose, as it will churn a lot.

+  --coverage --cov            Capture coverage information using 'nyc'

+                              If a COVERALLS_REPO_TOKEN environment
+                              variable is set, then coverage is
+                              captured by default and sent to the coveralls.io service.
+If a CODECOV_TOKEN
+                              environment variable is set, then coverage is captured by default and sent to the codecov.io service.

+  --no-coverage --no-cov      Do not capture coverage information.
+                              Note that if nyc is already loaded, then the coverage info will still be captured.

+  --coverage-report=<type>    Output coverage information using the
+                              specified istanbul/nyc reporter type.

+                              Default is 'text' when running on the command line, or 'text-lcov' when piping
+                              to coveralls or codecov.

+                              If 'lcov' is used, then the report will be opened in a web browser after running.

+                              This can be run on its own at any time after a test run that included coverage.

+  -t<n> --timeout=<n>         Time out test files after <n> seconds.
+                              Defaults to 30, or the value of the TAP_TIMEOUT environment variable.

+  -h --help                   print this thing you're looking at

+  -v --version                show the version of this program

   -gc --expose-gc             Expose the gc() function to Node tests

   --debug                     Run JavaScript tests with node --debug